 D4.
 Name Technical documentation Category Enabler Weight 40% Question type Multiple choice (1 answer possible) Rationale This item assesses whether the digital public service provides adequate technical documentation to integrate the delivered data, information and knowledge with other services.
 Guidelines on how to integrate with other services in the context of service delivery means that the digital public service provides the guidelines on how other services can consume its data.
 This item examines a technical behavioral interoperability capability that enables and facilitates the digital public service to deliver data information and knowledge towards its end users.
 This item is compliant with the EIRA ABB Interoperable European Solution Service.
-Question To what extent does the digital public service provide technical documentation on how to integrate the data, information and knowledge delivered with the data, information and knowledge of other services?
-The digital public service provides no technical documentation on how to integrate the data, information and knowledge delivered.
-The digital public service provides limited technical documentation on how to integrate the data, information and knowledge delivered (e.g. ad-hoc information on service capability).
-The digital public service provides high level technical documentation on how to integrate the data, information and knowledge delivered (e.g. it lacks clarity on how to reuse them).
-The digital public service provides adequate technical documentation (e.g. service capability, service usage, data sources) on how to integrate the data, information and knowledge delivered.
-The digital public service provides detailed technical documentation data sources) on how to integrate the data, information and knowledge delivered.
-The digital public service provides detailed technical documentation about the consumed services (e.g. service capability, service usage, data sources) on how to integrate the data, information and knowledge delivered.
-Examples Documentation on the usage of the service Documentation on how to integrate with other services Documentation on the capabilities of the service The Open Digital Rights Language (ODRL) is a policy expression language that provides a flexible and interoperable information model, vocabulary, and encoding mechanisms for representing statements about the usage of content and services.
-The ODRL Vocabulary and Expression describes the terms used in ODRL policies and how to encode them.
-Question logic Next question
+Question To what extent does the digital public service provide technical documentation on how to integrate the data, information and knowledge delivered with the data, information and knowledge of other services? • The service provides no technical documentation on how to integrate the data, information and knowledge delivered • The service provides limited technical documentation on how to integrate the data, information and knowledge delivered (e.g. ad-hoc information on service capability) • The service provides high level technical documentation on how to integrate the data, information and knowledge delivered (e.g. it lacks clarity on how to reuse them) • The service provides adequate technical documentation (e.g. service capability, service usage, data sources) on how to integrate the data, information and knowledge delivered • The service provides detailed technical documentation about the consumed services (e.g. service capability, service usage, data sources) on how to integrate the data, information and knowledge delivered, using an open expression language (e.g. ODRL) • Such technical documentation is not applicable or is not necessary (according to the scope of the service) Examples Documentation on the usage of the service Documentation on how to integrate with other services Documentation on the capabilities of the service The Open Digital Rights Language (ODRL) is a policy expression language that provides a flexible and interoperable information model, vocabulary, and encoding mechanisms for representing statements about the usage of content and services.
+The ODRL Vocabulary and

+Expression describes the terms used in ODRL policies and how to encode them.